Loading Stack -

 Prostatomegaly.
-Centred on the right bladder is a lobulated, enhancing mass that indents into the bladder.
+Centered on the right bladder is a lobulated, enhancing mass that indents into the bladder.
 The bladder itself is collapse.
-Colonic faecal loading.
+Colonic fecal loading.
 No enlarged lymph nodes.
 No suspicious bone lesions.

 - Superficial Scrotal abscess.
 Fat stranding indicative of associated cellulitis.

 - Mass lesion projecting into the left inferior bladder likely arises from an enlarged prostate.
 Cystoscopy could help clarify this.

 Clinically, this case presented as Fournier gangrene but subsequent investigation demonstrated a superficial scrotal abscess.
 Ultrasound (not shown) demonstrated normal testicular Doppler flow and this abscess separate to the testes.